 The Georgia accident lawyers at the Persons Firm understand the trauma, expense, and suffering that comes about after a collision.
 We put our experience to work to help accident victims pick up the pieces after their lives have been impacted by a negligent driver.
-We know the many different ways injury from accidents can come about because we have been there doing this work for years.
+We know the many different ways injuries can occur because we have been doing this work for years.

-The important thing to keep in mind is that drunk driving not only puts the drunk driver at risk, but sober drivers innocently sharing the road as well.
-If you or someone you know has been injured in an alcohol related collision contact the Persons Firm by calling 770 424 5125 immediately for a free consultation.
+The important thing to keep in mind is that drunk driving not only puts the drunk driver at risk, but sober drivers and pedestrians innocently sharing the road, as well.
+If you or someone you know has been injured in an alcohol related collision, contact the Persons Firm by calling (770) 424-5125 immediately for a free consultation.